 The employment presentations offer both concrete advice and practice on how to look for and get a job from individuals who have been through the process and have seen both what to do and what not to do.

-The presentations are specifically targeted for areas where there are often information gaps or difficulties for the individuals that we have worked with through the Fall Class program.
+The presentations are specifically targeted for areas where there are often information gaps or difficulties for individuals.
 They are written by the very people who have faced those challenges.
 The students can gain both knowledge and confidence to be able to make the various transitions that come up into adulthood as well as become better students and better people.